By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 Assess activities of daily living (ADLs), self-care ability, functional status, sleep patterns, appetite, and engagement in unit activities.
 Documenting function tracks recovery trajectory; improvements or declines in daily functioning serve as key indicators for treatment planning and discharge readiness.
 "Ate 80% of meal, showered independently, attended morning group" tells a story that "ADLs independent" does not.
 Full guide: Function & Daily Living Charting.

-use withdrawal scoring instruments (CIWA-Ar for alcohol, COWS for opioids), document medication compliance, monitor side effects, and address medical issues in psychiatric patients.
-This psych category employs quantitative scoring and bridges to clinical documentation style.
+Use the appropriate/indicated withdrawal scoring instruments, document medication compliance, monitor side effects, and address pertinent medical issues.
+This category employs quantitative scoring and also bridges to clinical documentation style.
 Many psych patients have concurrent medical conditions, making it essential to document both the psychiatric and medical picture.
-Full guide: Medical Monitoring Charting.
+Full guides: CIWA-Ar Documentation and COWS Documentation.

 Summary & SBAR Handoff